AmandaNicholas/portfolio/work-samples/work-samples.rst

       - **Description**
       - **Delivery**
    *  - User Guide
-      - For users of a cloud application to perform tasks to remotely manage payment terminals (eg to upgrade software on the terminal)
+      - For users of a cloud application to perform remote tasks on payment terminals (eg to upgrade software on the terminal)
       - PDF
    *  - User Guides
       - Tasks performed using a fleet management application